 - using separate cups and glasses (including in the bathroom and bedroom), dishes, drinks, towels, washcloths and bed linen

-If you have an agreed cleaning service, you and your landlord or letting agent know if you and other people in the property are self-isolating; you will need to agree an alternative process.
+If you have an agreed cleaning service, you should let your landlord or letting agent know if you and other people in the property are self-isolating; you will need to agree an alternative process.
 A cleaner should not enter your home if anyone is showing symptoms of coronavirus and/or self-isolating.

 If you are planning to move into shared accommodation, you should follow our guidance on moving home during the Coronavirus pandemic.

 Find out what financial support you could get, such as Statutory Sick Pay (SSP) if you are unable to work because of coronavirus or apply for emergency financial support through the Discretionary Assistance Fund (DAF).